fcBIM/gruppe38/README.md

 Group 38 - Analyst

-Focus area: Group 38 - Sustainability and materials
+Focus area: Sustainability and Materials

 Claim from the PM report:
 IFCRoof in ARC-model has a total of the following squaremeters: 1479m^2